Solo-steven/ESTreetify/README.md

 # ESTreetify
-a toy that parse your javascript code string into ESTree AST.
+a toy that parse your javascript code into ESTree AST Objects.